 Currently, when we talk about recovery from a restrictive eating disorder, the term ‘all in’ is often used.

-‘All in’ is usually referring to the notion that a person will eat to their body’s real demands… not to a meal plan or to another form of prescribed amount of food, but to really give in to all the foods the body is craving, which when coming out of restriction and malnutrition, is usually a lot of food!
+‘All in’ refers to an approach where the person eats to their body’s real demands.
+They do not eat to a meal plan or to another form of prescribed amount of food, but instead really give in to all the foods the body is craving, which when coming out of restriction and malnutrition, is usually a lot of food (we are talking 5 – 10,000+ calories a day)!

-Going ‘all in’ is to eat what you want, when you want, as much as you want and alongside it comes trusting the body to really know what it is doing and let it do what it needs to do to heal and repair, while allowing the weight gain to stop when the body is at a point of health that it is happiest at.
+Going ‘all in’ is to eat what you want, when you want, as much as you want and alongside it comes trusting the body to really know what it is doing and allow it to heal and repair, trusting the weight gain to stop when the body is at a point of health that it is happiest at.

-With eating disorder recovery, we also often refer to stopping exercise or compulsive lower level movement at the same time as eating a lot of food within the ‘all in’ umbrella term.
+‘All in’ for eating disorder recovery also encompasses stopping exercise or compulsive lower level movement at the same time as eating a lot of food.
 This therefore gives the illusion that going ‘all in’ when in recovery from an eating disorder involves sitting on a sofa or lying in bed 24/7 and eating non stop.

-Perhaps for some people recovery does look like this and in an ideal world this is possibly the best and fastest way to rewire the brain and heal the body… but really, I would say for most, this is just not possible.
+Perhaps for some people recovery does look like this and in an ideal world this is possibly the best and fastest way to rewire the brain and heal the body… but really, I would say for most, the reality is a bit more messy and a lot less black and white.

 Many people seem to think that I went ‘all in’ in my recovery and in some ways perhaps for a time I did but it took several distressing weeks and months of solidly focusing on recovery and making recovery very complicated for myself(!) to get to the point of making some bigger, more meaningful jumps.

-I think though that those distressing weeks of making some changes, feeling frustrated, finding even tiny changes were massive in my head and slowly and painfully pushing my intake up and my activity levels gradually down, were actually a very necessary part of the process.
+I think though that those distressing weeks of making some changes, feeling frustrated, finding any tiny change felt mentally huge and slowly and painfully pushing my intake up and my activity levels gradually down, were actually a very necessary part of the process.

-When grossly malnourished and when the brain is so lacking in nutrients, it cannot think flexibly and to start to get the brain able to cope with even conceiving of the reality of eating A LOT more food, resting and dealing with inevitable weight gain took a certain amount of renourishment first, in what can only ever probably be a very painful and distressing process.
+When grossly malnourished and when the brain is so lacking in nutrients, it cannot think flexibly and to start to get the brain able to cope with even conceiving of the reality of eating A LOT more food, resting and dealing with inevitable weight gain took a certain amount of renourishment first, in what could only be described as a very messy, confusing and distressing process.

 The honeymoon did not last though… of course it did not last.
 This is eating disorder recovery and this is going against a brain that is convinced that eating a lot more food, resting and doing anything that might lead to any weight gain is a direct danger to my life.
-Therefore, the distress and internal conflict that arises out of going against your own very convincing thoughts is intense and confusing.
+Therefore, the distress and internal conflict that arises out of going against your own very convincing thoughts does not disappear forever overnight and can return in intense and confusing waves.

 But, the purpose of this post is also to say, do not berate yourself for not going ‘all in’ in your recovery, if you have not managed to make the changes you think others are making.

 I see and hear this a lot – people more frustrated and angry at themselves because x person has done recovery this way and because you cannot, your recovery is doomed.
-That is tosh and nonsense!
+That is B.S.!

 The eating disorder brain loves us to believes that we are failing at recovery so we give up.
 If you are focused on eating more and changing all the disordered weird behaviours that you have, then fast or slow, you will get to where you need to be.
 And recovery often goes at different speeds… sometimes you go like a snail and sometimes you make a faster charge but it is all ok!